-Compared to its high ranking based on it’s 10-year returns, it only ranks 52th out of 126 for performance over the last 3 years.
-This is a very average showing.
+Compared to its high ranking based on it’s 10-year returns, it only ranks 80 out of 408 for performance over the last 3 years.
+This is a slightly above average showing.

 So why the stark difference between its strong 10y performance and its average 3y performance?

 It is because back in 2014, First State Dividend Advantage Fund had around 23% of its holdings in Indian equities.
 In that year, Indian equities skyrocketed by >40% as Prime Minister Modi won the election and the Indian economy experienced the “Modi Effect”.

-Therefore, the strong 2014 performance allowed FSDA to achieve its superior 10y performance of 10.1% p.a.!
+Therefore, the strong 2014 performance allowed FSDA to achieve its superior 10y performance!

 Schroder Asian Growth Fund (SAGF) updates 2019

-It’s superior 2017 returns pulled the returns upwards and SAGF is the NUMBER 2 out of 408 peer funds over the 10y period.
+Hence, the superior returns pulled the returns upwards and SAGF is the NUMBER 2 out of 408 peer funds over the 10y period (updated Feb2019).